wictornogueira/wappermelon/README.md

 ## Disclaimer

 This project is **not** associated with WhatsApp.
 WhatsApp doesn't support bots outside its commercial API, neighter allows modified/non-oficial clients.
 With that being said, keep in mind that you **may** have your account suspended.
-Use it by your own risk.
+Use at your own risk.
 Check the latest [terms of use](https://www.whatsapp.com/legal/) for your country.